Phoenixmatrix/phoenixmatrix-proxy/README.md

 upstream for very long.
 * Doesn't support old HTTP versions, web sockets, HTTP/2, old servers or uncommon network setups.

+### Thanks, inspiration and resources

 Inspiration taken from the following projects.
 Thanks! :
 * [node-http-proxy](https://github.com/nodejitsu/node-http-proxy)
 * [pem](https://github.com/andris9/pem)

+Splitter was ported to React from [bg-splitter](https://github.com/blackgate/bg-splitter).
+Thanks!
+My port isn't polished enough to warrent its own repo, but if anyone is interested, I can do so.

 ### License